Texas A&M runs past North Carolina in Orange Bowl, 41-27

 “North Carolina had one heck of a team, man,” Fisher said.
 “That was one of the great Orange Bowls. … But I also say, there’s a heck of a football team standing in front of me.”

 Kellen Mond passed for 232 yards and ran for a score for the Aggies (9-1), who were in the Orange Bowl for the first time since 1944 and were one spot away from making the College Football Playoff field.
-Texas A&M coach Jimbo Fisher improved to 3-0 in Orange Bowls, winning two previous ones at Florida State.
+Fisher improved to 3-0 in Orange Bowls, winning two previous ones at Florida State.

 Achane’s go-ahead score came on a play where he nearly tripped over one of his own blockers, broke a tackle and then got loose down the left sideline.